-A versatile collection of styles designed to recreate the look of a much-loved professional film emulsion, created by Kyle May.
-Natural and subtle enough for everyday use, but lovers of more extreme film looks won’t go hungry either with the more intense styles!
+A versatile collection of styles designed to recreate the look of a much-loved professional film emulsion, created by Digistock.

-Although this stylepack is based on a single film stock (the latest iteration of P400), it’s really a set of versatile looks designed to be used for everyday, bread-and-butter tweaks to make digital images a little less clinical.
-You can go from a barely-perceptible hint of mojo to a crazy vintage colour grade, and anything inbetween.
-It may not be a precise laboratory recreation using thousands of painstakingly calibrated scans, but I think it captures the spirit of a classic negative film without drawing attention to itself…
+Although this stylepack is based on a single film stock, it’s really a set of versatile looks designed to be used for everyday, bread-and-butter tweaks to make digital images a little less clinical.
+You can go from a barely-perceptible hint of mojo to an extreme vintage colour grade, and anything inbetween.
+It’s not a precision emulation like our more recent packs, but captures the spirit of a classic negative stock very nicely.

 1. Portra 400– The most subtle toning of the bunch, this adds a bit of film mojo without changing anything drastically.
 A nice one-click ‘makegoodizer’ and usable as an import preset for general use.

 2. Portra 400- To me this is the closest to a really good lab scan, with rich colours and probably the warmest skin tones in sunlight.
 You get some of the telltale green to blue shift common in film and a nice boost in contrast.
 It’s a touch more high-key so you might want to dial back the exposure a tiny bit if it’s too bright for your shot.
 I use this for weddings.